nextcloud-libraries/webpack-vue-config/README.md

 Use this base config package to cleanup all your complicated setups and rely on automated dependencies updates.

 ## How-to
-:warning: Make sure to have all the peer dependencies installed

 ```js
 // webpack.js